-Abstract: Food is a universal requirement for humankind.
+Food is a universal requirement for humankind.
 This makes Agriculture an important source of livelihood for a majority of people worldwide as well as a sector related to the fundamental right to food and nutrition.
 The food chain as a whole is gendered.
 From preserving the seed, planting of crops to producing and processing food, women have always had a major role throughout history.
-But with the advent of Globalization, these processes have been transformed to the hands of few in the corporate world.
+But with the advent of Globalization, these processes have been transformed into the hands of few in the corporate world.
 Food has become a commodity where profitability is prioritized.
 If food grains make more money as cattle feed or as biofuel, it is then used for such purposes rather than for feeding humans.

 The industrialization of agriculture has adverse effects, especially on women.
 It had been women who had been controlling agriculture since the beginning of humanity.
 But in capitalistic agriculture, not only women’s livelihood but also their health and dignity are destroyed.
-While rural women are displaced from their work, urban women are denied nutritious food habits due to changing lifestyle.
+While rural women are displaced from their work, urban women are denied nutritious food habits due to changing lifestyles.

 These problems can be tackled by re-feminizing agriculture.
 By recognizing and empowering women in this field good food practices can be ensured worldwide.
 Such a measure would promote polyculture and thus help in preserving bio-diversity and conserving the ecology of the Earth.